a3huang/dsp/statistics/6-1-household_income.md

 We see that the mean, median, and fraction of incomes below the mean seem to be relatively stable with respect to log_upper.
 However, the skew seems to vary in magnitude and even changes sign depending on the value of log_upper.
 While the Pearson skew keeps the same sign for each value of log_upper, its magnitude seems to decrease as we increase log_upper.
 The Pearson skew suggests that the data is left skewed for each of the above values of log_upper, but the skew suggests that the data is left skewed for some values and right skewed for others.

 Below are the histograms of log_sample for each value of log_upper.
+From visual inspection, it seems that some of them are left skewed while others are right skewed, as suggested by the skew statistic.
 ![alt-text](https://github.com/a3huang/dsp/blob/master/img/hists-6-1.png)

 #### Python Code: